Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control

 The approaches in this category are focused on combining the potential of both aforementioned categories.
-To do so, learning algorithms are used on top of physics-based controllers to predict the controllers parameters and to learn residual physics, which can lead to impressively accurate behaviors~\cite{yang2018learning,zeng2020tossingbot}.
+To do so, learning algorithms can be combined with model-based gait pattern generators to predict the parameters and to learn residual dynamics (compensatory action), which can lead to impressively accurate behaviours~\cite{koryakovskiy2018model,ahn2020data}.

-Yang et al.~\cite{yang2018learning} designed a hierarchical framework based on DRL to ensure the stability of a humanoid robot by learning motor skills.
+These frameworks are generally composed of a set of layers that are connected together in hierarchical structures.
+Yang et al.~\cite{yang2018learning} designed a hierarchical framework to ensure the stability of a humanoid robot by learning motor skills.
 Their framework is composed of two independent layers, the high-level layer generates a set of joint angles and the low-level layer translates those angles to joint torques using a set of PD controllers.
-In their approach, the reward function was composed of six distinct terms that were mostly related to the traditional push recovery strategies, and it was obtained by adding all terms together with different weights.
-They showed the performance of their approach using a set of simulations with a simulated NASA Valkyrie robot.
-The results demonstrated that the robot learned how to regain its stability while facing external disturbances.
+Their reward function was composed of six distinct terms that were mostly related to the traditional push recovery strategies, and it was obtained by adding all terms together with different weights.

-Tsounis et al.~\cite{tsounis2020deepgait} combined model-based motion planning and DRL to realize terrain-aware locomotion for quadruped robots.
-They decomposed locomotion into main parts and independently trained them using model-free DRL to plan and execute foothold and base motions.
-They demonstrated the performance of the approach using a suite of challenging terrains, including uneven terrain, gaps and stepping-stones.
-The simulation results showed that the simulated robot overcame all the challenges successfully.

-According to the aforementioned works, we believe that using machine learning on top of analytical approaches is the key to open doors for humanoid robots to step out of laboratories.
-In the remainder of this paper, we will describe the design of a framework composed of an analytical controller and a DRL algorithm, used to learn residual physics.